BARBARA HEPWORTH: woman artist quotes on sculpture (Oval) art and life by the famous female sculptor in modern English abstract art; + biography facts

 - I have always been interested in oval or ovoid shapes.
 The first carvings were simple realistic oval forms of the human head or of a bird.
 Gradually my interest grew in more abstract values – the weight, poise and curvature of the ovoid as a basic form.
 The carving and piercing of such a form seems to open up an infinite variety of continuous curves in the third dimension, changing in accordance with the contours of the original ovoid and with the degree of penetration of the material.
 Here is a sufficient field for exploration to last a lifetime…

-* woman sculptor, source of her artist quotes on sculpture art, works and life ‘The Studio 132:643’’, 1946; as quoted in “Voicing our visions, -Writings by women artists”, ed. by Mara R. Witzling, Universe New York 1991, p.
-279 (English woman artist, creating her abstract art works in stone and bronze & paintings; at the bottom some links for more detailed biography facts)
+* source of Hepworth’s artist quote on her favorite form of the Oval in her later developed abstract sculpture art, in; ‘The Studio 132:643’’, 1946; as quoted in “Voicing our visions, -Writings by women artists”, ed. by Mara R. Witzling, Universe New York 1991, p.
+279.

 - Before I start carving the idea must be almost complete.
 I say ‘almost’ because the really important thing seems to be the sculptor’s ability to let his intuition guide him over the gap between conception and realization without compromising the integrity of the original idea; the point being that the material has vitality – it resists and makes demands….

-* woman sculptor, source of her artist quotes on sculpture art, works and life ‘The Studio 132:643’, 1946; as quoted in “Voicing our visions, -Writings by women artists”, ed. by Mara R. Witzling, Universe New York 1991, p.
-279 (English woman artist, creating her abstract art works in stone and bronze & paintings; at the bottom some links for more detailed biography facts)
+* Hepworth’s artist quote on the phase before carving the stone and the intuition later in the carving process of the sculpture, in; ‘The Studio 132:643’, 1946; as quoted in “Voicing our visions, -Writings by women artists”, ed. by Mara R. Witzling, Universe New York 1991, p.
+279.

 - I have been deeply interested during the last ten years in the use of colour with form.
 I have applied oil colour – white, grey, and blues of different degrees of tone… …I have been very influenced by the natural colour and luminosity in stones and woods and the change in colour as light travels over the surface contours.
 When I pierced the material tight through a great change seemed to take place in the concavities from which direct light was excluded.
 From this experience my use of colour developed.

-* woman sculptor, source of her artist quotes on sculpture art, works and life ‘The Studio 132:643’, 1946; as quoted in “Voicing our visions, -Writings by women artists”, ed. by Mara R. Witzling, Universe New York 1991, p.
-279 (English woman artist, creating her abstract art works in stone and bronze & paintings; at the bottom some links for more detailed biography facts)
+* source of Barbara Hepworth’s artist quote on the importance of colour in her three-dimensional abstract sculptures and the role of light in it; taken from the text ‘The Studio 132:643’, 1946; as quoted in “Voicing our visions, -Writings by women artists”, ed. by Mara R. Witzling, Universe New York 1991, p.
+279.

 - I have gained very great inspiration from the Cornish land- and seascape, the horizontal line of the sea and the quality of light and colour which reminds me of the Mediterranean light and colour which so excites one’s sense of form; and first and last there is the human figure which in the country becomes a free and moving part of a greater whole.
 This relationship between figure and landscape is vitally important to me.
 I cannot feel it in a city.